-Costs were derived from our primary economic evaluation and include the cost of stockings, physician and nursing visits, and treatment of recurred and infected ulcers.
+Costs were derived from our primary economic evaluation and include the cost of stockings, visits with health care professionals, and treatment for recurrent and infected ulcers.
 Based on direct medical cost estimates obtained from our model (deterministic cost-utility analysis without discounting), we calculated the average annual costs per patient over 5 years (Table 16).
 In the current scenario, we estimate the costs among those with and without compression stockings.
 The system has lower direct medical costs from people using compression stockings because compression led to fewer episodes of treatment from recurrence, while the patients paid for the compression stockings out-of-pocket or though insurance.

 In both the current and new scenarios, the costs consider nonadherence to prescribed compression hosiery.
-We assumed all costs from our economic model, based on those ≥ 65 years, were applicable to those under 65 years old.
+We assumed all costs from our economic model, based on those 65 years or older, were applicable to those under 65 years old.

-Table 16: Estimated Annual Per-Patient Costs, Reference Case Analysis aAll costs are in 2018 Canadian dollars.
+Table 16: Estimated Annual Per-Patient Costs, Reference Case Analysis

-Per-Person Costs, \$a Year 1 Year 2 Year 3 Year 4 Year 5 Current scenario: no public funding for stockings Cost without compression stockings (80% of population) 165 213 216 214 211 Cost with compression stockings (20% of population) 110 134 136 136 135 New scenario: public funding for stockings Cost with compression stockings 315 328 323 316 308 expected number of patients by the per-person costs over time.
-We conducted a reference case scenario, using the inputs described above and several scenario analyses as described below.
+Per-Person Costs, \$a Year 1 Year 2 Year 3 Year 4 Year 5 Current scenario: no public funding for stockings Cost without compression stockings (80% of population) 165 213 216 214 211 Cost with compression stockings (20% of population) 110 134 136 136 135 New scenario: public funding for stockings Cost with compression stockings 315 328 323 316 308